zachomedia/katacoda-courses/kubernetes-fundamentals-1/module-3/step2.md

     emptyDir: {}
 ```

-This will limit our Pod to using only 50% of a single CPU core, and no more than 128 Megabytes of RAM.
+This will limit our pod to using only 50% of a single CPU core, and no more than 128 Megabytes of RAM.
+If it tries to use more, Kubernetes will terminate the pod.

-Finally, we can configure our Pod to listen on a particular port.
-We actually saw this initially when we created the PodSpec for the first time.

-Now that we've configured the Pod, how do we create it, list the Pods, and inspect this Pod?